roxma/python-support.nvim/README.md

 # python-support.nvim

-use a single command `:PythonSupportInit` to initialize python support for neovim.
+use `:PythonSupportInitPython2` and `:PythonSupportInitPython3` to initialize
+python support for neovim.

 If you like setup python for neovim manually, you may refer to [this wiki](https://github.com/zchee/deoplete-jedi/wiki/Setting-up-Python-for-Neovim)

 ## Requirements

-- python2 in your `$PATH`, with virtualenv installed
+- For python2 support, you need python2 in your `$PATH`, with virtualenv installed
-- python3 in your `$PATH`
+- For python2 support, you need python3 in your `$PATH`

 ## Usage